 Homemade Eggnog Recipe: Rich and creamy eggnog with a hint of nutmeg.
 Step away from the dairy case, this thick drink tastes SO much better than store bought.

+I love creamy cocktails like the Mudslide and the Colorado Bulldog.
 Deck the halls and trim the tree!
 ‘Tis the season for yule logs, frosted cookies, and most importantly, delicious eggnog.
 Skip the store-bought varieties, homemade eggnog is easy and delicious.
 You can even add rum or another alcohol to make this holiday treat the true hit of your next Christmas party.

 Eggnog is a drink made from mixing beaten eggs and heavy cream.
 It also usually features delicious flavors like nutmeg and vanilla.
 With a little bit of sugar (and maybe some rum!) this treat has become a staple of holiday get togethers.
 It is also great for Christmas Eve and office Christmas parties.

 For your homemade eggnog, you’ll need egg yolks, sugar, heavy cream, whole milk, nutmeg, salt, and vanilla.

 To make this eggnog recipe first gather your ingredients.
 You’ll also need a medium bowl, a saucepan, a whisk, and a thermometer.
 First, whisk the egg yolks and sugar in the bowl, until the ingredients are light and creamy.
 Set aside the bowl for later.

 Next, in a saucepan, add the heavy cream, milk, nutmeg, and salt.
 Heat over medium heat stirring constantly.
 Once the milk mixture is hot, pour a half-cup of the mixture into the bowl containing egg yolks.
 Whisk.